 The Santa Ynez Valley may have gained attention as the setting for the film Sideways, but it was a great place to visit long before that.
 Separated from the Pacific Ocean by the Santa Ynez Mountains, it's a broad, scenic valley with a distinctively rural feel - a perfect place for a Sunday drive or a relaxing weekend.
-We're defining it to include the towns of Solvang, Los Olivos, Santa Ynez, Buellton and the area along CA Hwy 154 between the San Marco Pass and US Hwy 101.
+It includes the towns of Solvang, Los Olivos, Santa Ynez, Buellton and the area along CA Hwy 154 between the San Marco Pass and US Hwy 101.
 Use these maps to get a better idea of where it is.

 You can plan your Santa Ynez Valley day trip or weekend getaway using the resources below.

-Why Should You Go?
-Will You Like the Santa Ynez Valley?
+Why You Should go to the Santa Ynez Valley

 Santa Ynez Valley is popular with wine lovers, shoppers (who particularly like the town of Solvang) and anyone looking for a place to get away from it all.
 With lots of wide open spaces and excellent growing conditions, it's a good wine-producing region and a great place for outdoor activities of all kinds.
 It's also close to Los Angeles, making it a wonderful place to escape the city for a while or have a romantic getaway.